 Our investments are either mortgage-backed securities (MBS), which are generally longer-term investments, or asset-backed securities (ABS), which are generally shorter-term investments.
-Farmer Mac guaranteed investments are typically MBS while SBA guaranteed investments are comprised of ABS.
+Farmer Mac guaranteed investments are typically MBS while SBA, FSA, Agricultural and Rural Community bonds, and USDA guaranteed investments may be comprised of either MBS or ABS.